Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Introduction

 {\flushleft {\bf (3)}} We demonstrate that LLMs exhibit varying $\mathcal{AA}$ performance depending on the question type.
-While they excel at abstaining on simple factoid-based MCQs, their $\mathcal{AA}$ significantly deteriorates when requiring reasoning, problem-solving, or when dealing with under-represented data.
+While they excel at abstaining on simple factoid-based MCQs, their $\mathcal{AA}$ significantly deteriorates on questions from reasoning, problem-solving, and under-represented data.

-{\flushleft {\bf (4)}} Finally, we show that the use of techniques like Strict Prompting, and Chain-of-Thought enhances $\mathcal{AA}$ of LLMs.
-Importantly, improvements in $\mathcal{AA}$ also leads to improvement in the overall QA task performance, further highlighting benefits of evaluating $\mathcal{AA}$.
+{\flushleft {\bf (4)}} Finally, we show that techniques like Strict Prompting, and Chain-of-Thought enhances $\mathcal{AA}$ of LLMs.
+Importantly, improvements in $\mathcal{AA}$ also leads to improvement in the QA task performance, further highlighting benefits of $\mathcal{AA}$ evaluations.